boz3r/boz3r/README.md

     - I'm Interested in Coding, Malware and Network.                      - 1st year IT major at KMUTT.
     - I write stuff mostly in Go.                                         - Focusing on DDoS and Worm Protection/Attack.
-    - I have changed a lot of name like R4bin.                            - Fact, i'm really noob at web development.